 Fun Facts

 Did you know?
-Worker bees communicate with other worker bees, conveying information about the type of nearby nectar source, distance and direction from the Beehive “Using Dances”.
+Worker bees communicate with other worker bees, conveying information about the type of nearby nectar source, distance and direction from the hive “Using Dances”.

 Did you know?
 Swarm of bees come from old hives, the old queen lays three fertilized eggs and one of this three fertilized eggs will become the new queen.
 And the old queen will take with her the necessary amount of worker bees to search (Bee Swarm) for a new home and to start a new bee colony/bee hive.